-- 2/3 cup granulated sugar
+- ⅔ cup granulated sugar

-- 3 tablespoons plus 1 teaspoon cornstarch
+- 3 tablespoons cornstarch

-- 1/4 cup unsweetened cocoa powder
+- ¼ cup unsweetened cocoa powder

-- 1/8 teaspoon salt
+- ⅛ teaspoon salt

-- 3 1/2 cups whole or 2% milk
+- 3 cups whole or 2% milk

 - 2 tablespoons unsalted butter

-- 1/4 cup chocolate chips milk, semisweet or bittersweet/dark
+- ¼ cup semisweet chocolate chips

-- 2 1/2 teaspoons pure vanilla extract
+- 1 ½ teaspoons pure vanilla extract

-- Once the mixture begins to boil, reduce heat slightly and simmer for a couple minutes, until the mixture has thickened (it will thicken more as it cools).
-Remove from the heat and immediately add butter, chocolate chips and vanilla extract.
-Whisk until completely smooth.
-Pour* the mixture into individual dishes or a large serving bowl.
-Cover and refrigerate for several hours, or until chilled.
+- Remove from the heat and pour through a fine mesh sieve set over a large bowl.
+Immediately add butter, chocolate chips, and vanilla extract.
+Whisk or stir until smooth.
+Pour the pudding into individual dishes or a large serving bowl.
+Cover and refrigerate for several hours, until chilled.